1 Introduction topenlarge

 Alternatively if the crescent fragment is large, fixation can be performed via an anterior approach.

+The patient is placed in a prone position.
 The thorax and abdomen should be placed on chest rolls without any pressure to the pelvis to facilitate manipulation of the pelvis as well as to facilitate ventilation of the patient during the operation.

 Choice of fixation